userbradley/documentation.breadnet.co.uk/docs/kb/linux-cli/the-following-signatures-couldnt-be-verified-because-the-public-key-is-not-available.md

 apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 06E85760C0A52C50
 ```

+!!! tip
-_Replace the key with the one that has errored for you_
+    Replace the key with the one that has errored for you